Great Copywriting Examples for Homepages - Hospitality Copywriting

 So out of the 3, I’d say B.

-But I fear there should be some more explanation as to why that hotel stands for elegance or an island of calm.
+But I think there should be more explanation of why that hotel represents elegance or a calm island.

-The website I worked on as a copywriter and an SEO strategist has this hero section:
+The website I worked on as a copywriter and an SEO strategist has the following hero section:

 great copywriting example - Mariann Makrai